Worldbirds.com is user-supported. We may earn a commission when users buy via links on our website. More info

 These are sites that avian species have been known to frequent, which greatly increases your chances of spotting them.

 Hotspots are typically areas that provide water, food, or shelter to one or several species.
-Forest edges, bushy areas, lakes, and ponds are often tagged as hotspots.
+Forest edges, bushy areas, lakes, ponds, estuaries and other wetlands are often popular hotspots for birds of all sorts.

 birds in nature

 Familiarize yourself with native fruit- or berry-bearing plants so you can easily spot them in a forest.
-American elderberry, maple, cherry, oak, and wild blackberries are some bird-attracting plants that you might want to stay near.
+American elderberry, maple, cherry, oak, and wild blackberries are some bird-attracting plants that you might want to take note of.

-But the easiest way to find birding hotspots is by visiting the eBird.org website.
+But the easiest way to find birding hotspots is by visiting eBird.org.
 Make use of the data gathered by thousands of bird enthusiasts and researchers to find the absolute best bird hotspots.

 It also lists the species most commonly spotted in that area, so you can familiarize yourself with them for easy recognition during your visit.